Bristol-SiD-Development/scripts/stdhep-reco-script/README.md

 #Overall
+To run either script you must have access to afs as they depend heavily on things in /afs/desy.de/project/ilcsoft/sw/x86_64_gcc44_sl6/v01-17-05/ and lightly on files in my public directory (for flavortagging).

 Both scripts are heavily based on the 'From Zero to SiD' guide found [here](https://confluence.slac.stanford.edu/display/~stanitz/From+Zero+to+SiD+-+Running+Sim+Reco) some things  must be changed in the sample xml files provided [here](https://svnsrv.desy.de/viewvc/marlinreco/ILDConfig/trunk/LCFIPlusConfig/steer/) to make them compatable with the sidloi3 detector files.

 ##Changes in marlin flavortag steering file: